skaes/logjam_agent/README.md

   # Configure request data forwarder for ZeroMQ.
   add_forwarder(:zmq, :host => "logjam.instance.at.your.org", :port => 9605)

-  # Configure request data forwarder for ZeroMQ.
+  # Configure request data forwarder for AMQP.
   # add_forwarder(:amqp, :host => "message.broker.at.your.org"))

   # Configure ip obfuscation.
 Defaults to no obfuscation.